 The type specimen was collected in Hazelbrook, the Blue Mountains in 1960 and named by Mary Tindale.

-The Parramatta Wattle has been confused with A. decurrens.
-This latter species has high, distinctive ribs on the branchlets.
+The Parramatta Wattle can be confused with A. decurrens.
+This latter species has high, distinctive ribs on the branchlets, flowers in winter-early spring (with A. parramattensis in summer), and has larger and more widely-spaced pinnules (leaflets).